What is Neuroblastoma Cancer?

 • Protruding eyeballs or bruising around the eyes

-Diagnosis & Staging of Neuroblastoma in Children
+Diagnosis & Staging of a Neuroblastoma Cancer Tumor

-Diagnosing neuroblastoma in children relies on a variety of factors, including a physical examination; imaging tests such as X-rays, ultrasounds, computerized tomography (CT) scans, magnetic resonance imaging (MRI), and metaiodobenzylguanidine (MIBG) scans; urine tests; blood tests; and removing tissue or bone marrow for sampling.
+Diagnosing neuroblastoma cancer in children relies on a variety of factors, including a physical examination; imaging tests such as X-rays, ultrasounds, computerized tomography (CT) scans, magnetic resonance imaging (MRI), and metaiodobenzylguanidine (MIBG) scans; urine tests; blood tests; and removing tissue or bone marrow for sampling.

 The International Neuroblastoma Staging System (INSS) determines stages based on the amount of the tumor able to be removed surgically.